 We were going to go all out and stay at the Bellagio but when I found a £20 per room deal at the Stratosphere, which included entry to the look out platform (usually $20), we decided to save our money for the gamblers.

-Our rooms were ok, a great deal for the price, but not representative of the glitz and glamour of Vegas.
-It was the height of the building which was it’s main attraction, not the lobbies or facilities like many of the other hotels.
+Our rooms at the Stratosphere were ok.
+A great deal for the price, but not representative of the glitz and glamour of Vegas.
+It was the height of the Stratosphere Hotel building which was its main attraction, not the lobbies or facilities like many of the other hotels.

 The Stratosphere Big Shot

-We’d road tripped for the past 5 hours from Coachella Festival and arriving into Vegas we stank of 5 days of ridiculous fun and were a bit hazy for the same reason.
+We’d road tripped for the past 5 hours from Coachella Festival and arriving into Vegas we stank of 5 days of ridiculous fun from Coachella – we were a bit hazy for the same reason.
 So, after a quick shower and refresh we went straight up the Stratosphere to wake us up and get us in the Las Vegas spirit.

-After getting totally bamboozled into paying for the special three-ride deal they were doing for ‘one day only’ – which as soon as we saw said ‘three rides’ we realised we didn’t want them – we joined the confusing elevator system up to the top.
+After getting totally bamboozled into paying for the special three-ride deal they were doing for ‘one day only’ on the Stratosphere Big Shot – which as soon as we saw said ‘three rides’ we realised we didn’t want them – we joined the confusing elevator system up to the top.

 “We’ve only had one death so far”